Video Games And Depression: Exploring Their Impact On Mental Health

 Sleep and depression are thought to have a bidirectional relationship, meaning sleep disruptions can cause or worsen depressive symptoms, and depression can lead to poor sleep quality.
 Additionally, sleep disturbances may be exacerbated by late nights spent gaming.
 Developing a consistent sleep routine can be key to managing depression.
 To do this, try to go to bed and wake up at similar times each day.
 It can also help to develop a nighttime routine that helps you wind down and signals to your body that it’s time to rest.

-Addressing depression with online therapy
+Addressing mental health and depression with online therapy

-Studies show that online therapy can be beneficial for people experiencing mental health challenges related to video game use.
+Studies show that mental health services offered by online therapy can be beneficial for people experiencing mental health challenges related to video game use.
 For example, in a systematic review examining the efficacy of online therapy for online behavioral addictions, which included 12 studies (the main focus of which was gaming), researchers found that participants experienced reductions in the severity, duration, and frequency of online addictive behaviors.
 The study also notes the ability of online therapy to circumvent common barriers to treatment, including costs, perceived stigma, and geographical limitations.

 Takeaway